rm-hull/jasentaa/README.md

 * [Warren's Abstract Machine](https://github.com/rm-hull/wam) is an
-  _"in-progress"_ Prolog implementation which uses parser combinators to read Proglog programs (questions, facts and rules) before compiling into WAM instructions.
+  _"in-progress"_ Prolog implementation which uses parser combinators to read Prolog programs (questions, facts and rules) before compiling into virtual machine instructions.

 * [Infix](https://github.com/rm-hull/infix) is a Clojure library that allows infix math expressions to be read from a string, and 'compiled' into a